-Gil Fried is a Professor at the University of New Haven, College of Business, in the Management of Sports Industries Program.
-He also coordinates the facility management concentration, internships for graduate students, and Chairs the Sport/Hospitality and Tourism Management Department in the College of Business.
+Gil Fried is a Professor at the University of West Florida, College of Business, and the Interim Assistant Dean.
 Professor Gil Fried is a specialist in sport law, finance, and facility management.
 He received his masters in sport management and his law degree from The Ohio State University.
 He has written several books on sport risk management, sport facility management, and sport finance.
 One of the six books he wrote is the Academy for Venue Safety and Security (AVSS) textbook used by the International Association of Assembly Managers (IAAM).
 His other textbooks are used in over 100 universities in the United States and have been translated into Chinese, Russian, and Korean.

 He has handled a large number of sport/music industry cases and has worked as an expert witness in various cases from stadium stampedes to foul ball cases.
-Some of his cases have involved significant national attention such as the Camp Randall stampede (University of Wisconsin), the Aramark Meadowland drunk driving case, the Wal-Mart Black Friday crowd case, and the basketball crowd rush case (Kaye) in Phoenix.
+Some of his cases have involved significant national attention such as the Camp Randall stampede (University of Wisconsin), the Aramark Meadowland drunk driving case (Verni), Dodger's Stadium assault case (stow), the Wal-Mart Black Friday crowd case, and the basketball crowd rush case (Kaye) in Phoenix.
 He also serves on several board of directors of sport related businesses and organizations.
 He has an active consulting practice called Gil Fried & Associates, LLC and has several major clients from corporations to insurance companies.
 One of his major clients was OR&L Facility Management where he served as Director of Risk Management for several million square feet of public assembly facility space (government, office, and school facilities) before reducing his involvement to pursue other assignments.